AmeriCorps Members in DEC

 Sample of Education Effort

-SCA AmeriCorps members have been instrumental in launching the After-School Conservation Club (ASCC) in New York City, Albany, Beacon and Buffalo.
+SCA AmeriCorps members have been instrumental in launching the After-School Conservation Club (ASCC) in New York City and Albany.
 For 10 weeks in the fall and again in spring, elementary school children in after-school programs participate in environmental education activities conducted by AmeriCorps members and stewardship projects coordinated by their host sites.
 DEC staff and AmeriCorps members provide training and advice to the youth counselors who supervise the children on how to conduct environmental education activities and stewardship projects.
 Students also complete stewardship projects for their local community such as improving recycling programs or creating habitats for wildlife such as butterflies and birds.

 Civilian Conservation Corps Legacy Legacy